 Riley & Wells Attorneys-At-Law concentrates its Henrico County law practice in the area of criminal law, which includes the more specialized areas of DUI & traffic law.
 Criminal law is considered by most to be a specialized area of the law.
 Representing yourself or placing your trust in a law firm that either juggles many areas of law or simply does not possess the necessary skill is a risky proposition because no two criminal cases are every exactly the same.
 Each case will inherently have some unique twist or factual distinction that separates it from all other cases.
 An excellent Henrico County Trial Attorney also has the training and experience to pick out the special portions of each case that make them unique, in addition to spotting and presenting arguments that can either negate or mitigate the alleged criminal offense.

 Skilled Henrico County Criminal Defense

 There are two bodies of law that pertain to every Virginia criminal case: criminal procedure and the substantive criminal law.
 Virginia criminal procedure can be found in the Va.
 Code under Title 19.2 and the Constitution of the United States and Virginia.
 The substantive criminal law is primarily found in the Va.
 Code under Title 18.2.
 Additionally, the Virginia Supreme Court rules are also an authority that the prosecution and defense must comply with in every criminal case.
 Many criminal cases on some level have some issue or twist that does not always fit squarely with either the criminal law or criminal procedure.
 The best Henrico County Lawyers that defend clients accused of criminal offenses will understand these laws and procedures and how to best apply them to the facts of their client’s case.
-Contact a recognized leader in criminal law today for a free evaluation of your case.
+Contact a “Best Law Firm” today for a free evaluation of your case.

 Henrico County DUI Defense